AntonTheDev/JSONModelKit/documentation/custom_transforms_struct.md

 ##Example - Struct Transformations

-As of version 0.2.0 of U2MapperKit, the ability to map structs via the `US2TransformerProtocol` as support was added.
-This ensures that we can return a value of `Any` type.
-Let's look at a dictionary for a business object and see how we can map a struct for the coordinates:
+To map enums use the `JMTransformerProtocol`.
+Let's look at a dictionary for a business object, and see how we can map an enum to represent a struct for the coordinates:

 **Response Dictionary**